spitznagel/quickstart-autodesk-forge/forge-workshop-instructions.md

     2. Checkout develop branch: `git checkout develop`
     3. open `quickstart-autodesk-forge/templates/autodesk-forge-nodejs.json`.
 Change `FORGE_APP_NAME` in line 147 to `forge-viewmodels-nodejs-aws-dashboard`.
 Save the file.
     4. open `quickstart-autodesk-forge/templates/autodesk-forge.json`.
 Change `Toggle` value in line 801 from "false" to "true".
 Save the file.
     5. In terminal, from the quickstart-autodesk-forge directory, add the files, commit and push.
+When asked for a password, use your GitHub personal access token created in Step 4.

           ```
             git add -A